Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Phone: (800) 544-0552 | Website | Tickets: varies by fare and route | 👉 Browse Alaska Railroad Tours on Viator

 The Alaska Railroad is one of the classiest ways to get around the Great Land.
 Routes take you as far north as Fairbanks and as far south as Seward, with several stops along the way in either direction.
-The Spencer Glacier south of Anchorage is one highlight, unavailable by any other mode of transportation.
+The Spencer Glacier south of Anchorage is one highlight, and can’t be reached by any other mode of transportation.

 Several tiers of fares are available.
 Basics begin with the ticket price, but upgrades include more luxurious seating and meal service.
-A ride on the Alaska Railroad remains one of the best things to do in Alaska, regardless of what level you choose.
+You’re in for a treat, whatever level you choose.
+The Alaska Railroad offers an experience like no other!

 Northern Lights (Aurora Borealis)